 Along the way, plan on seeing some of the most spectacular scenery on earth.
-This once uncomfortable dirt road is now a modern-day highway system, and it’s one smooth ride!
+This once uncomfortable dirt road has transformed into a modern-day highway system, and it’s genuinely one smooth ride (thanks, infrastructure improvements!).

-There are plenty of gas stations, accommodations, food stops, and visitor amenities all along the 1,500-mile journey.
-Honestly, the only thing you may have to worry about is some light construction along the way that may cause some minor delays.
+Here’s the truth: there are plenty of gas stations, accommodations, food stops, and visitor amenities all along the 1,500-mile journey.
+The only real curveball might be some light construction that causes minor delays, nothing worth losing sleep over.

-Dawson Creek, British Columbia marks the spot where the Alaska Highway (also called the ALCAN Highway or Alaska-Canada Highway) officially begins.
-To reach “Mile Zero,” from the West Coast you’ll drive north on Highway 97.
-From the Midwest, you’ll most likely travel through Edmonton, if you’re in a hurry.
+Dawson Creek, British Columbia, is where the Alaska Highway (also called the ALCAN Highway or Alaska-Canada Highway) officially begins.
+To reach “Mile Zero,” from the West Coast, you’ll drive north on Highway 97.
+Coming from the Midwest?
+Highway through Edmonton is the quickest route if you’re in a hurry.

-If you’re not in a rush, you should take a detour through Calgary to visit Banff and Jasper National Park.
-They’re part of the Canadian Rockies and they are breathtaking!
-The route from Banff to Jasper is known as the Icefields Parkway and is considered to be one of the most impressive drives in the world.
+If time isn’t your enemy, though, detour through Calgary to visit Banff and Jasper National Park.
+They’re part of the Canadian Rockies, and they absolutely deliver.
+The route between Banff and Jasper is the legendary Icefields Parkway, widely considered one of the most impressive drives in the world.

 Adjusting to Life Without Stuff